bitrise-io/devcenter/docs/android/frequent-android-issues.md

 ## Install an additional Android package

-An Android package (e.g. a build tool version) is not preinstalled / missing?
+An Android package (e.g. a build tool version) is not preinstalled or missing?
 No problem at all, the solution is quite simple!

 Just add a `Script` step to your Workflow (can be the very first step)